wisilva/ElasticBall/README.md

 cause positive acceleration.

 If a moving ball touches an unmoved ball or a ball that is currently being held, the moving ball will bounce in the opposite direction
 (both X and Y speeds will reverse).
-This is a very simple collision.
+This is a very simple collision that is only realistic looking in certain cases.